nathancolgate/corps-of-engineers-pool-report/README.md

 ### Pool Excavation Methodology and Design Modifications

 Based on the analyses provided in the above sections for underseepage and uplift forces, a modified pool design will be required in order to prevent uplift.
-Additional weight will be added via rocks in the following ways:
+Additional weight will be added to the pool using rocks in the following ways:

 1. The chosen design for this natural swimming pool calls for a rock biological filter in a zone designated for regeneration and natural filtration.
 2. River rocks will be added to the bottom of the deep swim zone.